Seventeen: Force of Gravity

 People had left, back in the beginning, to go home.
-She never heard the word Granville, but she hadn't really been listening.
+She might have heard the name Granville in it all.
 "Okay.
 But what was the cure Lee was working on for the military?"

 "For the..."
 Toby stared at her.
 "Who told you that?"

 "You told me."